Having been bought up on classic Western films starring great iconic actors such as John…

 Also on display in this area is a very beautiful scale model of the Vatican City, which really gives you an appreciation of this tiniest of countries (officially a City State).

 Apart from the Louvre, there are arguably no better museums in the world than the Vatican Museums.
 Located in the five-hectare Palazzo Apostolico Vaticano, the museums hold roughly 70,000 works of art, around which 20,000 are on display at any given time.
-If you were to spend just one minute to look at each work of art on display, you’d be in the museums for roughly two weeks!
+If you were to spend just one minute looking at each work of art on display, you’d be in the museums for roughly two weeks!
 Luckily, our guide Simeonta was an art historian so she was able to provide us with some amazing insights into the works of art as we traversed the galleries.

 Pope Julius II founded the museums in the 16th century and they’ve only grown in importance and size in the intervening years.
 You’ll find everything here from mummies to ancient Greek and Roman statues to Byzantine tapestries and Renaissance canvases.